jdhitsolutions/MyTasks/docs/about_MyTasks.md

 Although this will automatically archive it to the myTasksArchive.xml file.
 There is no provision to specify an alternate location like `Save-MyTask`.
-Currently there are no commands in this module for working with the archived task XML file.
+Use the `Get-MyTaskArchive` to retrieve archived tasks.

 ### Email Reminder